“Stacked” Models

 Create an unmarked frame

-With our stacked dataset constructed, we build the unmarkedFrame() object.
+With our stacked dataset constructed, we build the unmarkedFrameOccu() object, organizing detection, non-detection data along with the covariates.

 Code